-Better to Give Than to Receive What does it mean to fast, and why is it so important in the Orthodox Christian Church?
-We fast regularly throughout the year to help us draw closer to Jesus Christ and to avoid sin.
-Fasting is one of our most powerful spiritual tools and has been a practise in the Holy Church since the days of Jesus Christ Himself, who fasted for 40 days in the desert and avoided all temptations of the devil.
-This lesson will include examples and definitions of fasting, different kinds of fasting, and the five major fasts we follow every year.
-Vocabulary Words Fast To avoid all or some kinds of food, drink, or activity Feast To celebrate, often with rich foods Abstinence the practise of complete avoidance of particular food/activities for a particular period of time Canonical Obligatory; agreed upon by the whole church Intercession To act or ask for someone else, on their behalf Kudosh Fetho.
-Feast of the Sanctification of the Church
+6 Better to Give Than to Receive What is fasting?
+It is a powerful spiritual tool that has been used even before during the Old Testament days.
+Orthodox Christians fast regularly to avoid sin and grow closer to Jesus.
+Vocabulary Words Fast To avoid all or some kinds of food, drink, or activity Feast To celebrate, often with rich foods Abstinence the practise of complete avoidance of particular food/activities for a particular period of time Canonical Obligatory; agreed upon by the whole church Intercession To act or ask for someone else, on their behalf Kudosh Eetho Feast of the Sanctification of the Church